Mato1111/archguide/Docs/Installing Packages.md

 Using `paru -S <package-name>`, you can install any specific package that you already know the name of and you wont have to pick from a list of options.<br/>

-For example `paru -S spotify`.
+For example `paru -S spotify-launcher`.
 This will install Spotify directly without showing you a long list of other options.<br/>

 To uninstall packages, run `paru -R <package-name>`<br/>